Shift the focus from Project to Process

 In spite of what vendors claim, software is a tool, not a solution.
 You have to define how it’s going to be used in your organisation; and how you want automation to make your customer’s life easier.
 As you might have guessed, we’re back to woodworking jigs: creating ways to get a job done, to a consistently high quality standard, with manageable effort.

-In practice, many organisations rush in; they simply automate their current processes.
+In practice, many organisations rush in.
+They simply automate their current processes.
 But if you do that, you just get faster chaos.
-The more productive approach is to simplify current practices, and standardise use cases first.
+It is more productive approach to simplify current practices, and standardise use cases first.
 Do it that way round, and the automation will be far more effective.
 And here, the great lesson is to tap into the energy and enthusiasm of the people who actually do those jobs – they know best how to save time and effort.

 Can you tell us a bit more about the services you offer at Ansaco Marketing Consulting?

-CMOs come to me when they need a seasoned marketing professional.
+CMOs come to me when they need a seasoned marketing professional to help them re-think their processes.
+It’s mainly about changing the focus of what you want and how you’ll achieve it.
 I have over 30 years international experience in the marketing of high-tech B2B products and services.
 I particularly enjoy the marketing challenges presented by small niche segments: long buying cycles for high-value capital goods and multi-million machinery investments.
 Account-based marketing (ABM) communications for complex sales to strategic buying centres is also very process-oriented.

 Companies that are implementing ABM can also benefit from Marketing support for LinkedIn / Sales Navigator or Miller Heimann selling, for example.
 How to position those offers, set up the sale, and design the acquisition and conversion process, are my daily work.